The Assassin (2015 film): Critical response

 The Assassin opened to critical acclaim.
-On review aggregator website Rotten Tomatoes, the film holds an 80% "Certified Fresh" rating, based on 102 reviews, with an average rating of 7.5/10.
+On review aggregator website Rotten Tomatoes, the film holds an 80% rating, based on 102 reviews, with an average rating of 7.5/10.
 The site's consensus states: "The Assassin's thrilling visuals mark a fresh highlight for director Hsiao-hsien Hou, even if its glacial pace may keep some viewers at arm's length."
-Metacritic reports an 81 out of 100 rating, based on 29 critics, indicating "universal acclaim".
+Metacritic reports an 81 out of 100 rating, based on 29 critics.
 Sight & Sound magazine ranked The Assassin as the best film of 2015 based on a poll of 168 critics from around the world.
 The Online Film Critics Society called the film the best foreign language film of 2015.

 It also ranked 50th in a 2016 BBC poll of the 21st century's greatest films.

 New York Times co-chief film critic Manohla Dargis called the film "staggeringly lovely" at Cannes, describing it as having "held the Wednesday-night audience in rapturous silence until the closing credits, when thunderous applause and booming bravos swept through the auditorium like a wave".
 Varietys chief film critic Justin Chang highly praises the film, saying "The sheer depth of its formal artistry places The Assassin in a rather more rarefied realm....
 Hou implicitly grasps the expressive power of stillness and reserve, the ways in which silence can build tension and heighten interest.
 Above all, he never loses sight of the fact that the bodies he moves so fluidly and intuitively through space are human, and remain so even in death. ...
 Hou Hsiao-hsien proves himself to be not just the creator of this assassin but an unmistakably kindred spirit."
-On Film Business Asia, Derek Elley gave it a 9 out of 10, saying that "Hou Hsiao-hsien's first wuxia masterfully blends the genre's essence and his own style".
+On Film Business Asia, Derek Elley gave it nine out of ten, saying that "Hou Hsiao-hsien's first wuxia masterfully blends the genre's essence and his own style".
 Deborah Young of The Hollywood Reporter said: "Hou Hsiao-hsien brings a pure, idiosyncratic vision to the martial arts genre".
 Ignatiy Vishnevetsky of The A.V.
 Club describes the "enigmatic and often mesmerizing" Assassin as "one of the most flat-out beautiful movies of the last decade, and also one of the most puzzling".
 He states, "Mood is key here...[the film is] all muted and subsumed by a poetic atmosphere that's radical even by Hou's standards...It's a movie most will be intoxicated by, but few will be able to confidently say that they understand—which may be the point, part and parcel with its conception of a world of gestures and values so absolute as to be nearly unknowable."